medgift/iMIMIC-RCVs/README.md

-# Regression Concept Vectors for Bidirectional Explanations in Histopathology
+# Regression Concept Vectors for Bidirectional Explanations in Histopathology (iMIMIC at MICCAI 2018)
-** iMIMIC workshop paper: Regression Concept Vectors for Bidirectional Explanations in Histopathology
+Mara Graziani, Vincent Andrearczyk, Henning Muller
+To be presented at Interpretability of Machine Intelligence in Medical Image Computing at MICCAI 2018 Research Gate Preview:

-This repository contains the code for implementing Bidirectional Relevance scores for Digital Histopathology, which was used for the results in the paper:
+This repository contains the code for implementing Regression Concept Vectors and Bidirectional Relevance scores, which were used to obtain the results presented in the paper.

-    "Regression Concept Vectors for Bidirectional Explanations in Histopathology"

-Dependencies
+## Dependencies

-    This code was written in Python 2.7 and relies on the numpy and pandas modules
+This code runs in Python >= 2.7.
+Keras >= 2.1 and Tensorflow backend are required.

+To install the list of dependencies run:
+    pip install requirements.txt

-Usage
+## Usage
+This repository contains a jupyter notebook and the link to the necessary data and trained models to replicate the results.
+Please open the notebook RCV_notebook.ipynb for more information.

+## Results

+## Further applications
+We applied RCVs to eye data.
+See this repository for more details.

-Relevant Research
+## Relevant Research

-Ours

-By others

-   TCAV paper

-Dependencies & Installation

-Documentation
+Testing with Concept Activation Vectors (TCAV)

+## Credits
+RCVs were computed by extending the keras-vis library: .
+Staining normalization was performed thanks to the nanan library: .